Valid from: 09/2017

 2. The remuneration is owed to the author, plus any statutory sales taxes.

 3. During the term of the contract, the author/translator may pay out the existing balance on the author’s account for free up to four (4) times a month.
-Upon termination of the contract, GC will pay out the entire remaining balance to the author.
+Upon termination of the contract, Transeo will pay out the entire remaining balance to the author.

 4. Transeo reserves the right to only make payments to authors/translators with proof of a certificate of business registration and/or proof of recognition of their freelance status.